-Planning Area 16 encompasses approximately 3.3 acres; Planning Area 20 encompasses approximately 1.5 acres.
+Planning Area 16 encompasses approximately 3.3 acres; Planning Area 20 encompasses approximately 2.5 acres.

 An alternative development plan, Option "A," has been developed for High Rise Planning Area 20, as described in the Chapter 2.
-This optional development plans removes the high-rise tower located in Planning Area 20 and reduced the number of residential units within Planning Area 16.
+This optional development plans and reduced the number of residential units within Planning Area 16.
 Please refer to Table 2.2 and Figure 2.6 for additional information on this alternative development plan.